ddttom/doc2web/docs/user-manual.md

 If you notice problems with Table of Contents formatting or hierarchical list structures:

-1. Ensure you're using the latest version (v1.0.6 or later)
+1. Ensure you're using the latest version (v1.2.0 or later)
 2. Check that the original document has a properly formatted TOC
 3. For complex lists, make sure the document uses Word's built-in list formatting rather than manual numbering
 4. Verify that the document's TOC was generated using Word's automatic TOC feature
 5. Check that leader lines and page numbers are properly formatted in the original document

+#### Numbering Format Issues

+If you encounter issues with complex numbering formats:

+1. Ensure you're using v1.2.0 or later, which includes comprehensive DOCX introspection
+2. Verify that the document uses Word's built-in numbering features rather than manual numbering
+3. Check that the document doesn't contain corrupted numbering definitions
+4. For documents with extremely complex numbering, try simplifying the structure in Word before conversion

 ### Error Messages